-vl Data allocation: the set of global indices belonging to the calling process.
+vl Data allocation: the set of global indices vl(1:nl) belonging to the calling process.

 Specified as: an integer array.

 nl Data allocation: in a generalized block-row distribution the number of indices belonging to the current process.

 Specified as: an integer value.
 May be specified together with vl.